ballerina-attic/docs-ballerina-vscode-extension/en/docs/debug-the-code/debugging-configurations.md

 | `type`  	| The type of debugger to use for this launch configuration.
 The attribute value must be kept as `ballerina` for all Ballerina debugging configuration types.                   	|
 | `request` 	| The request type of this launch configuration.
 Currently, `launch` and `attach` are supported.                                               	|

-### Attributes for `launch` configurations
+### Attributes for the `launch` configurations

-The following attributes are supported for all Ballerina `launch` configurations related to Ballerina code available locally.
+The following attributes are supported for all the Ballerina `launch` configurations related to the Ballerina code available locally.

 | Attribute        	| Description                                                                                                                                                                                                                                                                                                                                                           	|
 |------------------	|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|